-How Can I Create My Own Own Mutual Aid Fund?
+How Can I Start My Own Mutual Aid Fund?

 The incredible thing about mutual aid organizations is that anyone can start one.
 That being said, mutual aid groups also take a good amount of organizational responsibility and upkeep; but if you’re able to shoulder the work, then mutual aid is a great way to help your community in a way that it’s not currently being helped.

 Mutual aid organizers are the ultimate do-gooders and we’re seeing a lot more of them over the past few years.